 A blanket PO suggests a commitment by the buyer to purchase from a specific seller on an ongoing basis until a certain set limit is attained.

 With the purchase order definition out of the way, let’s dive into the contents of a good PO.
+You can also read more about order management.

 What does a Purchase Order Contain?